HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 We have one VM setup with elasticsearch and serving as a search engine on a single public endpoint on port 9200, but it can't handle too much load.
 To improve upon our setup we can add more VMs, and then place them under a load-balanced endpoint.
 This way, all requests coming to *http://gwab2014-[your initials here]-azure-elasticsearch-cluster.cloudapp.net:9200* will be spread evenly to each VM and their internal 9200-endpoints.

+#### Configure endpoints

+In order for elasticsearch's discovery mechanism to work we will need to add them to the unicast host-list in the `elasticsearch.yml`-file.

+##### Add IPs to elasticsearch's configuration

+We will disable multicast UDP-discovery and put the addresses in a fixed unicast host-list.
+Use `PuTTY` and run the following command:

+	sudo vi /etc/elasticsearch/elasticsearch.yml

+	# Insert these two lines at the bottom
+	discovery.zen.ping.multicast.enabled: false
+	discovery.zen.ping.unicast.hosts: ["10.0.1.5", "10.0.1.6", "10.0.1.7"]

+	sudo service elasticsearch restart

 #### Create VMs

 Now that we have a single VM as an elasticsearch cluster running in Azure it might be useful to scale out to handle large load of queries.
 This can be scripted with Azure command-line tool.
 We will scale out from a 1 node cluster to a 3 node cluster by capturing an image of the VM we have running now, and then provision 3 new VMs based on this new vm-image.